docker/docs/network/network-tutorial-overlay.md

 security group that opens all incoming ports between the two hosts and the SSH port from your client's IP address.

-This example refers to the hosts as `host1` and `host2` with the command prompts labelled accordingly.
+This example refers to the two nodes in our swarm as `host1` and `host2`.
 This example also uses Linux hosts, but the same commands work on Windows.

 ### Walk-through